flairNLP/flair/resources/docs/HUNFLAIR2.md

 ```

 #### Example 2: Biomedical NEN
-For improved integration and aggregation from multiple different documents normalizing the entities to
+For improved integration and aggregation from multiple different documents linking / normalizing the entities to
 standardized ontologies or knowledge bases is required.
 Let's perform entity normalization by using
 specialized models per entity type:
 ```python